-Collector Status widget, on the other hand, shows you the status of PBXDom Collector software installed for each of the PBXes and determines whether or not they’re working properly.
+On the other hand, the Collector Status widget shows you the status of PBXDom Collector software installed for each of the PBXes and determines whether they’re working properly.

-1. Indicates the status of a Collector software, and whether or not it’s properly connected to the PBXDom cloud.
+1. Indicates the status of a Collector software and whether it’s properly connected to the PBXDom cloud.

 If the indicator is green, then it means that the Collector software is properly connected and the status is OK.
 If it shows red, it means that the Collector has some connection problems.